 On New Year’s Day, I clutched my arm and chest terrified that I was having a heart attack.
 The pain lasted for hours.
 I have to admit that this wasn’t the first time, but on that day it just felt so much worse.
 The other times it lasted for a few minutes and I’d typically make a half-hearted promise to myself and others that I’d change, slow down and not take on too much.
 As we all know when it comes to changing habits – whether it is health, personal, or work habits, change happens when we are truly willing to do it.
 And I clearly was not ready to face it.

 After undergoing some tests, it turned out that my heart wasn’t the problem.
 There were problems with other organs (and a lot of jargon that I didn’t really comprehend).
 Things that I never thought would be an issue at my age.
 Luckily, they caught this early, and I didn’t need surgery yet.
 But major lifestyle changes needed to happen.
 I had ignored the warning signs long enough, and this feedback finally had my full attention.
-Although it could have been a simple fix if I had made it a priority in the beginning, it was now jeopardizing my health and future.
+It could have been a simple fix if I had made it a priority in the beginning.
+But it was now jeopardizing my health and future.